 For documentation of template_saveas controls, see Saving a customized window as a template.

 Cloneable templates are intended for "smart plotting" of data that always display some common structure.
 Cloneable templates do not require you to pre-select data before choosing the template (in fact, data selections are ignored when plotting to a cloneable template).
 If the data structure of the active workbook or matrixbook matches the data structure stored with the cloneable template, the dolly icon at the left-bottom corner of the cloneable template will be blue, then you can select the template in the Template Library and click the Plot button.
-Bypass the Template Library, you can also simply select your template marked with blue dolly icon from the Plot: Templates: User list.
+Bypass the Template Library, you can also simply select your template marked with blue dolly icon from the Plot: My Templates list.